manselmi/notes/docs/jupyterlab.md

 Now let's create a launchd service that will make it easy to automatically start and stop JupyterLab.
-Add this JupyterLab launchd service definition to the `~/Library/LaunchAgents` directory, editing usernames and pathnames as needed:
+Add this JupyterLab launchd service definition to the `~/Library/LaunchAgents` directory, editing usernames, pathnames and the `PATH` and `TZ` environment variables as needed:

 ``` xml title="org.jupyter.jupyterlab.server.plist"
 --8<-- "docs/assets/jupyterlab/org.jupyter.jupyterlab.server.plist"